loualrid/CookieCrypt/README.md

 It is important to note that the security answers are not saved as plaintext in the database.
 They are encrypted and that output is matched against whatever the user inputs for their answers in the future.

-When the user attempts to login again, they will be displayed their two security questions and asked to answer them with their two security answers.
+When the user attempts to login again, they will be shown their two security questions and asked to answer them with their two security answers.
 If successful, an auth cookie is generated on the user's machine based on the user's username and encrypted password.
 The cookie is username - application specific.
-No two cookies should ever be the same if the username field is unique.
+No two cookies from different users should ever be the same if the username field is unique.
 After receiving their auth cookie, the user's user agent is logged and they are sent to the root of the system as fully authenticated.
 If the user was unsuccessful in authenticating 3 (or more) times, they will be locked out until their cookie_crypt_attempts_count is reset to 0.

-### Two factor Defense
+### Two Factor Defense

 So a user now has an auth cookie and the server knows it gave an auth cookie to this user that possessed this user agent, what now?
 If that same user with that same agent tries to login again, they will authenticate through cookie crypt auth without any work on their part.
 The server simply matches the value of their cookie with what it expects it should be.
 If they match AND the user agent the user is using is in the list of agents allocated to that user, everything is square and they are authenticated.
-Using the UserAgent gem, incremental updates in a user's user agent will not be treated as differing agents.
+Using the [UserAgent](https://github.com/josh/useragent) gem, incremental updates in a user's user agent will not be treated as differing agents.
 The system will log the attempt as successful and update the user's agent_list with the updated agent value.

 But what if they're logging in through a different machine / browser?
 Then they input their security answers and are given a cookie for that agent.

 But what if an attacker knows the user's username and password?
-The attacker must also know the user's security question answers to auth as the user.
+The attacker must also know the user's security answers to auth as the user.

 But what if an attacker knows the user's username and password AND has a copy of the user's cookie in their browser?
 Cookie crypt detects this case and locks out the attacker by referencing the agent_list.
 A user that has a cookie but not a validated agent is obviously an attacker.
 This case also creates a